 If you've been arrested for a DUI, speak with a DUI lawyer about fighting your charges.
 For a free case evaluation with a DUI lawyer near you complete the free form on this page.

 Reasons for a Drunk Driving Arrest

-There are many situations and scenarios that can lead to a DUI arrest.
+There are many situations that can lead to a drunk driving arrest.
 Three primary circumstances that may lead to a person being placed under arrest for DUI include:

 A Crime Observed First-Hand by the Police Officer

 This may be the most common and most obvious circumstance that leads to a DUI arrest.
 If a police officer personally witnesses a traffic violation or a driver exhibiting symptoms of drunk driving, the driver will be pulled over for suspicion of DUI.

 After a field sobriety test or a breath test to determine the driver's blood alcohol content, a DUI arrest may occur.